-- Third party sellers tamper with trusted sources – this could include any of the methods above
+- Third party sellers tamper with trusted sources—this could include any of the methods above

 Currently, it’s not possible to know how widespread this issue is due to the weak links in the supplement supply chain listed above.

 One 2013 study that randomly selected 44 popular supplements found only 48 percent of the supplements contained what was on the labels.
 Additionally, one-third of these same supplements contained fillers or contaminants not listed on the label, some of which “pose serious health risks to consumers.”
-Shockingly, this study found only two of the twelve companies had products that were exactly as they said they were on the bottle.
+Shockingly, this study found only two of the twelve companies had products that were exactly as they claimed on the bottle.

-Should you buy supplements on Amazon?
+Should You Buy Supplements on Amazon?